Perinatal Stroke Infographic

 The American Stroke Association and the International Alliance for Pediatric Stroke – collaborating to treat and beat stroke in infants and children.

-©Copyright 2020 American Heart Association, Inc, a 501(c)(3) not-for-profit.
+© Copyright 2024 American Heart Association, Inc, a 501(c)(3) not-for-profit.
 All rights reserved.
-American Stroke Association is a registered trademark for the AHA.
+American Stroke Association and Together to End Stroke are registered trademarks of the AHA.
 Unauthorized use prohibited.
+WF-464295 3/24